 - Insulate your home – Quality insulation will help your reverse cycle air conditioning unit operate with optimal efficiency.
 Pay particular attention to the insulation in your ceiling.

-- Take note of star ratings – The rating system will determine the level of energy efficiency your reverse cycle air conditioner will provide.
+- Take note of star ratings – The energy rating system will determine the level of energy efficiency your reverse cycle air conditioner will provide.
 Like most household appliances, the more stars it boasts, the more energy efficient your unit will be.

 Speak to an air conditioning technician for assistance with determining the right capacity air conditioning system for your home.